tianxiaogu/tianxiaogu.github.io/sata/index.md

 ## Trap Detection

-SATA will force the app to be restarted if it detects that it stays in a particular activity/state for a certain number of steps.
+Ape will force the app to be restarted if it detects that it stays in a particular activity/state for a certain number of steps.
-In addition, SATA will also restart the app if the graph is not updated for a specific steps.
+In addition, Ape will also restart the app if the graph is not updated for a specific steps.

 Check the following options.